agreene90/Algo_Note_Books/README.md

 - **Description**: Implementation and visualization of the K-Means clustering algorithm.
 Includes generation of synthetic data with distinct clusters.
 - **Key Concepts**: K-Means Clustering, Unsupervised Learning, Data Visualization.

+### 5. negative-Floattree.ipynb
+- **Description**: Generates unique fractal patterns based on negative floating-point numbers.
+The script visualizes the properties of these numbers through fractal geometry, with each number influencing the fractal's structure.
+- **Key Concepts**: Fractals, Floating-Point Numbers, Data Visualization.

 ## Getting Started 🚀

 ### Prerequisites